 S's unfair dismissal claim failed, on the basis that the investigation had been reasonable.
 The EAT found that the decision was perverse.
 The allegations went directly to the employee's honesty.
 As an employee in a position of trust, they were very serious allegations.
 The key fact was whether S had concealed the items yet this evidence went untested at the disciplinary hearing and the employee's explanation for his behaviour had not been investigated.
 The case has been sent to a fresh Tribunal for rehearing.

-If you wish to discuss any employment problem please contact Janet Long by email to firstname.lastname@example.org
+If you wish to discuss any employment problem please call us on 020 8658 3922 or by email to firstname.lastname@example.org